satoru-gojo-yuji/Java8_Featuers/01_Lambda_Exoressions.md

 ### Why to use Lambda Expression
 - To write functional programming in java
 - To write more readable, maintable and concise code
+- The Lambda expression is used to provide the implementation of an interface which has functional interface.
+It saves a lot of code.

 **To call Lambda Expression Functional Interface is required**